bzntm/COVID19/README.md

 1. Windows Only, starting from WindozeXP/Sorbor 2003 (Not tested yet on ReactOS) or later
 2. For Educational Purpose Only, don't try to use this as cyberweapon, cybercrime, or just try to be a childrenfucking dickhead
 3. Licensed using GNU-GPL3
+4. ALWAYS READ THE COMMENTS BEFORE SLAMMING YOUR OWN CODE!1!1
+5. If you want to test this malware, USE VIRTUAL PC WITH PROPRIETARY DISK FORMAT (NOT VHD NOR IMG)!
+If you point your finger to me for fucking your device, i'll cumshot to you

 How to clone and build: